Cases We've Handled

 Lewis v.
 Kendrick, 940 F.2d 25 (1st.
 Cir.
 1991) Amicus brief for the ACLU of Massachusetts concerning the availability of attorney's fees to civil rights plaintiffs who win at trial but receive only minimal damages.

 Hall v.
 Ochs, 817 F.2d 920 (1st Cir.
-1987) (upholding police brutality and false imprisonment verdict against Milton police despite the fact that the plaintiff signed a release of claims in order to be released from police custody)
+1987) (upholding police brutality and false imprisonment verdict against Milton police despite the fact that our client signed a release of claims in order to be released from police custody)

 UNITES STATES DISTRICT COURT FOR THE DISTRICT OF MASSACHUSETTS

 Gelinas v.
-Boisselle, __ F. Supp 2d __ , 2011 WL 5041497, No. 10–30192–KPN, (D. Mass.
+Boisselle, 2011 WL 5041497, No. 10–30192–KPN, (D. Mass.
 Oct.
-17, 2011) (holding that a jury could find that the plaintiff’s First Amendment right to free speech was violated when the chairman of the South Hadley School Committee silenced him during public comment period)
+17, 2011) (holding that a jury could find that our client's First Amendment right to free speech was violated when the chairman of the South Hadley School Committee silenced him during public comment period)

 Garvey v.
 Macdonald, 665 F. Supp.
 2d 47 (D. Mass.
-2009) (granting summary judgment to plaintiffs in a class action on behalf of prisoners who were unconstitutionally strip searched on admission to the Franklin County Jail)
+2009) (granting summary judgment to our clients in a class action on behalf of prisoners who were unconstitutionally strip searched on admission to the Franklin County Jail)

 Goddard v.
 Kelly, 629 F. Supp.
 2d 115 (D. Mass.
-2009) (finding that the plaintiff had sufficient evidence to go to trial in a case alleging Boston police officers falsely arrested him and used excessive force in removing him from Fenway Park during Game 5 of the American League Championship Series in 2004)
+2009) (finding that our client had sufficient evidence to go to trial in a case alleging Boston police officers falsely arrested him and used excessive force in removing him from Fenway Park during Game 5 of the American League Championship Series in 2004)

 Tyler v.
 Suffolk County, 253 F.R.D.
 8, (D. Mass.
 2008) (allowing case against Suffolk County House of Correction to proceed as a class action on behalf of thousands of prisoners who were denied ready access to a toilet and running water in the Suffolk County House of Correction)